Joseph Henry Gest: Rookwood Pottery Company

 In 1902, soon after Gest was appointed director of the Cincinnati Art Museum, he was approached by William Watts Taylor, the president of the Rookwood Pottery Company, with a request for help administering the company.
 Taylor was preoccupied with growing the architectural faience division of the company, and needed a vice president to fill the space left open by the departure of Bellamy Storer.
 Gest accepted the position and was elected vice-president on March 15 of that year.

 Taylor died in November 1913, and Gest succeeded him as president in January 1914.
 Unlike Taylor, Gest proved not to be a hands-on leader, instead focusing on broad policy matters while delegating the day-to-day operations to vice president John D. Wareham and chief chemist Stanley Burt.
-Gest began splitting his time between the museum and the pottery, spending 8:30 AM to noon at the museum and afternoons at Rookwood, an arrangement that would continue for the next 15 years.
+Gest began splitting his time between the museum and the pottery, spending 8:30 a.m. to noon at the museum and afternoons at Rookwood, an arrangement that would continue for the next 15 years.
 Gest maintained most of Taylor's policies, and the pottery did well during the first decade of his presidency.

 However, in April 1925 the pottery ran into trouble with the IRS, which claimed they had been undervaluing their inventory and owed $25,000 in taxes.
 Gest travelled to Washington, D.C. several times to argue the company's case, but was unsuccessful and the matter went to court.
 Critically, no preparations were put in place should the case be decided against Rookwood.
 Meanwhile, the pottery's record profits of the early '20s turned to loss, and business in the architectural division steadily declined due to rising competition.